 Consumer Confidence in Finland averaged -2.03 points from 1995 until 2022, reaching an all time high of 6.80 points in December of 2017 and a record low of -18.30 points in September of 2022.
 This page provides the latest reported value for - Finland Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Finland Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Consumer Confidence in Finland is expected to be -2.50 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Finland to stand at -2.00 in 12 months time.
-In the long-term, the Finland Consumer Confidence is projected to trend around 1.00 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Finland is expected to be -2.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Finland Consumer Confidence is projected to trend around -1.80 points in 2023, according to our econometric models.